 III.
 Jesus is the Lord of the New Creation

-By means of His death, burial and resurrection, Jesus became the head of the new creation which He caused to exist as well.
-The Church, the Body of Christ, consisits of all that have accepted Him by faith in this age in whch we live today.
+However, not only is Jesus the Lord of all of creation but by means of His death, burial and resurrection, Jesus became the head of the new creation as well, which He caused to exist.
+The Church, the Body of Christ, consists of all that have accepted Him by faith in this age in which we live today.
 Paul tells us this:

 "He is also head of the Body, the Church; and He is the beginning, the firstborn from the dead, so that He Himself, will come to have first place in everything.
 For it was the Father's good pleasure for all the fulness to dwell in Him, and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven" (Colossians 1:17-20).

 Those who have accepted Jesus are said to be 'in Christ' and are ourselves a 'new creation.'
 He takes away our sin and gives us His righteousness (II Corinthians 5:17-21).
 And we will spend eternity with Him when we are caught up to meet Him in the clouds in an event known as the Rapture.
 We'll be praising the Lord for all that He has done for us, enjoying His presence and serving the one who gave Himself for us forever (I Thessalonians 4:16-18).

 "There is not one square inch of the entire creation about which Jesus Christ does not cry out, 'This is mine!
 This belongs to me!'"